StatelessStudio/valsan/README.md

 ## Creating ValSans

 - [Creating Your Own ValSan](docs/custom-valsan.md) - Guide for implementing custom validators and sanitizers
+- [Using Options](docs/using-options.md) - Learn how to pass configuration options to make validators reusable

 ## Contributing & Development